The NBA has revealed the format and structure for the 2020-21 season, which will begin on December 22.

 That first half will run from December 22 to March 4, with the All-Star break coming before the second half begins on March 11.

-The second-half schedule will comprise the remaining 72 games and will include any that were were called off in the first half, with the threat of coronavirus-enforced postponements still present.
+The second-half schedule will comprise the remaining 72 games and will include any that were called off in the first half, with the threat of coronavirus-enforced postponements still present.

-Organisers also confirmed there will be a Play-In Tournament to decide which teams will take the seventh and eighth playoff seeds in each conference.
+Organizers also confirmed there will be a Play-In Tournament to decide which teams will take the seventh and eighth playoff seeds in each conference.